-5 Dananberg, HJ; Shearstone, J; Guiliano, M. Manipulation method for the treatment of ankle equinus.
-J Am Podiatr visual analog scale (VAS) and there were three categories of patients (plantar fasciitis, midfoot pain, and arch pain).
+The treatment of equinus alone has shown to be effective for foot symptomatology without doing anything to the pathology within the foot.
+Maskill, et al.21 examined the effect of an isolated gastrocnemius recession on 29 patients (34 feet) that failed six months of conservative therapy.
+The measure was the visual analog scale (VAS) and there were three categories of patients (plantar fasciitis, midfoot pain, and arch pain).
 The VAS scores pre-operatively and post-operatively were as follows for each group: plantar fasciitis 8.1 to 1.9, midfoot pain 7.5 to 2.2, and arch pain 9.3 to 3.3.
 These drastic pain scale changes were the result of only a gastrocnemius recession without doing anything to the foot.